Homework PracticeSign Up

 Question 2mcq

-A student is revising Cell Discovery and Types.
-Which idea is most accurate?
+A student is checking plant and animal cell differences.
+Which statement is scientifically accurate?

 D.Striated muscles are usually voluntary, smooth muscles are involuntary and cardiac muscle works in the heart.